Swami Vivekananda - Philosophy of Yoga of Synthesis - Bhagavad Gita

 "Homage to the gods, the Brahmins, the Gurus and the sages; purity, righteousness, Brahmacharya and Non-violence (Ahimsa), constitute the austerity (tapas) of the body."
 Bhagavad Gita 17.14

-This chapter also explains those types of austerities (Tapas) contrary to the Sastras (rules).
+This chapter also explains those types of austerities (Tapas) contrary to the Shastras (rules).
 In Chapter 18 we see that we must not abandon the Tapas since they purify man:

 Bhagavad Gita 18-5.
 Acts of sacrifice, charity and austerity should not be abandoned, they purify the wise